-Sine the beginning of the occupation, political decisions are being taken every day by Israel (the occupying power) in order to change the realities on the ground.
+Sine the beginning of the occupation political decisions is being taken every day by Israeli authorities in order to create a fait accompli situation by changing the landscape and imposes new realities on the ground.
 Different tools are being used in this context: Hundreds of military orders were issued during the period prior to the annexation of the Golan on December 14, 1981.
 Such orders served to uproot the native inhabitants and prevent them from returning to their cities and villages, which were eradicated.
 Israeli authorities built settlements on the remains of those towns and villages, and Jewish settlers were transferred there, later controlling the land and water, marginalizing the Syrian Arabs who remained in the Golan and making life unbearable for them at all levels.